 The Desert Knowledge Precinct is an evolving location between the town of Alice Springs and its airport.
-It is covered by an Indigenous Land Use Agreement that positions the Precinct as a neutral place to promote collaborative activities among Aboriginal and non-Aboriginal interests.
+It is covered by an Indigenous Land Use Agreement that positions the Precinct as a strong place for promote collaborative activities among Aboriginal and non-Aboriginal interests.
 The Precinct includes:

 Desert Peoples Centre

 Comprising the Centre for Appropriate Technology, an Aboriginal and Torres Strait Islander-controlled organisation providing appropriate technology, service delivery and training across Australia, and the Batchelor Institute (Central Australian campus), a dual sector tertiary education provider that services the education, training and research needs of Aboriginal and Torres Strait Islander peoples.

 DKA Solar Centre

 A solar technology demonstration and research facility and energy supplier for the Desert Knowledge Precinct, managed by CAT Projects.

 visit the DKA Solar Centre website

 Business and Innovation Centre (BIC)